wkai343/SiFli-SDK/docs/source/en/middleware/pm.md

 };
 ```

-### Default pm Policy Table
+## Default PM Policy Table
+Following is default PM Policy Table.
 The threshold for sleep time is used to determine the highest power mode for low-power selection.
 The sleep time is calculated based on the operating system timer, i.e., the most recent timer timeout tick is compared with the current tick (using `rt_timer_next_timeout_tick()` and `rt_tick_get()`).
 For example, if the sleep time is 20ms, which is greater than 15ms (threshold for `PM_SLEEP_MODE_LIGHT`) but less than 25ms (threshold for `PM_SLEEP_MODE_DEEP`), `PM_SLEEP_MODE_LIGHT` is selected as the low-power mode.
 If the sleep time is 50ms, exceeding both 15ms and 25ms, the system enters `PM_SLEEP_MODE_DEEP`.